graphery/grapper-doc/src/reference/data.md

 # Data

-In Graphane, data is the backbone of dynamic visualizations.
+In Grapper, data is the backbone of dynamic visualizations.
 It is defined using the `<script type="data">` tag or loaded as external resource using `<script type="data" src="data.json"></script>` or `<grapper-view data-src="data.json">`.
 The data can be in JSON, JSON5 or CSV formats.
 Inside the template, data is accessed as data, while in the